Best Finca Stays in Mallorca: Our Top Picks for Families (2026)

 Booking Tips and Practical Advice

-The best fincas get booked up months in advance for summer.
-Like, January for August kind of advance.
-If you're flexible on dates or willing to go shoulder season (May, June, September, early October), you'll have much better choice and pay 30-40% less.
+Prime fincas book months in advance for summer - often January bookings for August occupancy.
+Flexibility on dates or willingness to visit shoulder season (May, June, September, early October) provides much better selection and 30-40% lower pricing.

 Where to Book

-We've used a mix of platforms.
-Airbnb has good selection but fees are ridiculous.
-Booking.com has fewer fincas but the ones listed are usually legit.
-Local agencies like Pollença Properties or Mallorca Farmhouses often have the best inventory and can answer detailed questions about baby equipment, pool safety, etc.
+Multiple platforms serve the market.
+Airbnb offers good selection but high fees.
+Booking.com features fewer fincas but listed properties tend toward legitimacy.
+Local agencies like Pollença Properties or Mallorca Farmhouses often maintain the best inventory and can address detailed questions about baby equipment, pool safety, etc.

 What's Usually Included